whatyouhide/vim-lengthmatters/README.md

 # lengthmatters.vim

-Highlight the part of a line that goes over the 80th (or whatever you like) column.
+Highlight the part of a line that doesn't fit into `textwidth` (or really, whatever width you like).

 ![screenshot][screenshot]